-Industrial-Organizational Psychologist Salary
+Industrial-Organizational Psychologist by

 Industrial/organizational psychologists assist in research design, assessment exercises, interviews, and survey work for organizations.
 Their goal is to analyze human behavior and interactions in a workplace environment.
 These psychologists work with a small team to improve selection tools, testing programs, policies, and other human-resources issues.
 This often involves counseling management, as well as activities such as focus groups, presentations, survey administration, and interpreting rese…Read more

-Industrial-Organizational Psychologist Tasks
+Job Satisfaction for Industrial-Organizational Psychologist

 Industrial-Organizational Psychologist Job Listings

-Popular Skills for Industrial-Organizational Psychologist
+What Are Popular Skills for Industrial-Organizational Psychologists?

-What is the Pay by Experience Level for Industrial-Organizational Psychologist
+What is the Pay by Experience Level for Industrial-Organizational Psychologists?

 An entry-level Industrial-Organizational Psychologist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $64,479 based on 33 salaries.
 An early career Industrial-Organizational Psychologist with 1-4 years of experience earns an average total compensation of $67,834 based on 112 salaries.
 A mid-career Industrial-Organizational Psychologist with 5-9 years of experience earns an average total compensation of $90,658 based on 34 salaries.
 An experienced Industrial-Organizational Psychologist with 10-19 years of experience earns an average total compensation of $108,123 based on 36 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $95,000.